mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ### AppCDS

 Application Class Data Sharing is one of the most exciting items, for me.
 AppCDS can dramatically improve application startup and memory usage.
 I wrote about Application CDS before [here]({% post_url 2017-10-04-AppCDS-and-Clojure %}).
-It was contributed completely in Nov 2017 and was released in OpenJDK 10.
+It was open-sourced completely in Nov 2017 and was released in OpenJDK 10.

 ### TZ updater, Usage Logger